rsyed0/cs97-project/README.md

 ### Run these commands in the project directory

-You may have to delete the package-lock.json file if it was already there.
 In order to download the necessary node modules with the dependencies you can run:

 ### 'npm install'